11 Local Coffee Places Along Ottawa Bike Routes

 Downtown’s East Side Tavern on the Falls

 On the east side of downtown at the Rideau Falls you can find the recently opened ‘Terrace on the Falls/La Taverne Sur La Chute’, serving Bridgehead coffee with fab patio views over the Ottawa river and the Gatineau hills across the river.
 If you are lucky you might even see a group of people in a large canoe travelling on the mighty Ottawa river.
 Next door are the offices of the Canadian Geographical Society, with regular exhibits and lectures, always worth checking out.
-There is plenty of bike paring there and if you forgot your lock, you can bring your bike on the patio.
+There is plenty of bike parking there and if you forgot your lock, you can bring your bike on the patio.

 New Edinburgh’s Union St Kitchen Café